Adaptive Relaxation based Non-Conservative Chance Constrained Stochastic MPC: Case study

 \subsection{Overview}

-In this section, we implement our proposed method (OA-SMPC) for simulating the optimal BESS dispatch strategy for a real-life MG with PV, load and connection to the main grid.
+In this section, we implement our proposed method (OA-SMPC) for simulating the optimal BESS dispatch strategy for a practical MG with PV, load and connection to the main grid in an EMPC framework.
 The MG setup is from the real-life MG at the Port of San Diego, described in~\cite{ghosh2023adaptive}.
 The MG model incorporates electricity prices with demand and energy charges, realistic load and PV forecast, and a post-processing step for incorporating the forecast uncertainties in BESS dispatch.
 The yearly (2019) electricity costs were compared for the MG, for the traditional MPC, with hard constraints on the state (BESS SOC), and our OA-SMPC method with chance constraints on the state.
 The motivation for using chance constraints on BESS SOC in the OA-SMPC is to leverage some extra BESS capacity to reduce demand peaks and thus, demand charges, leading to significant electricity cost savings, while staying within a maximum violation probability bound to avoid adverse effects on BESS life.
+Additionally, we also compare our proposed OA-SMPC to the traditional EMPC method without chance constraints, and a state-of-the-art approach~\cite{IEEE_1} from the literature with chance constraints and similar computational cost.